natehitchcock/godot-docs/getting_started/step_by_step/instancing_continued.rst

 A lot of time spent in programming games (or software in general) is on designing an architecture and fitting game components to that architecture.
-Designing based on scenes replaces that approach and makes development much faster and more straightforward, allowing you to concentrate on the game logic itself.
-Because most game components map directly to a scene, using a design-based on scene instantiation means little other architectural code is needed.
+Designing based on scenes replaces that approach, allowing you to concentrate on the game logic itself, which makes development faster and more straightforward.
+Because most game components map directly to a scene, using a design based on scene instantiation means that little other architectural code is needed.

 Let's take a look at one more, somewhat more complex, example of an open-world type game with lots of assets and nested elements: